Polirecyliente/SGConocimiento/Math/Algebra_basics__Prealgebra__OpenStax/Ch09_Math_models_Geometry.md

 **Equilateral triangle**: a triangle in which all the sides have the same measure of length.
 All equilateral triangles are similar or congruent.

 (Trapezoide)
 **Trapezoid**: a quadrilateral with two parallel sides and two non parallel sides.
-This configuration creates a shape where the two parallel sides are opposite, and also the non parallel sides.
+This configuration creates a shape where the two parallel sides are opposite, and the non parallel sides are also opposite.

 The two parallel sides in a trapezoid have different sizes, and they are called the bases (las bases), there is a smaller base and a bigger base.
 The height of a trapezoid is the distance between its bases.